aleole/aleole.github.io/_pages/about.md

 ---
-layout: page
+layout: archive
-title: About Me
+title: "About me"
 permalink: /about/
+author_profile: true
+redirect_from:
+  - /resume
 ---

+{% include base_path %}

 I am a postdoctoral fellow at the Max Planck Institute for Astrophysics.
 My research interests include: